syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Form-Fields.md

 ## Check Box

-You can add new Checkbox form field to a Word document by using AppendCheckBoxmethod of WParagraphclass.
+You can add new Checkbox form field to a Word document by using `AppendCheckBox` method of `WParagraph` class.

 The following code illustrates how to add new checkbox form field.